Azure/azure-webpubsub/samples/javascript/githubchat/Readme.md

 Open http://localhost:8080, input your user name, and send messages.

-You can see in the localtunnel command window that there are requests coming in with every message sent from the page.
+You could open the webview of the tunnel tool http://127.0.0.1:9080/ to see the requests coming in with every message sent from the page.